orionjs/orioncms-documentation/docs/accounts/roles.md

 ## Actions

-Here is a list of the available actions.
+Below is a list of the available actions for users.
+These Actions are essentially a list of privileges for logged in users.

 **Accounts**